knightazura/ghost-sdk/Roadmap.md

 ### Est. ??
 2014

 Focuses firstly on adding multi-user functionality, so that you can run a multi-author blog, along with addressing the security concerns this introduces.
 Secondly, on providing the tools for l10n & i18n - making it possible for you to use Ghost in your language, and to publish blogs in any language.

 ---

-## Dashboard

-### Est. ??
-2014

-For more information see [where is the dashboard?](https://github.com/TryGhost/Ghost/wiki/Planned-Features#wiki-where-is-the-dashboard)

----